Sisterhood Of Confident Independent Ambitious Leaders

 Become a Member or Mentor

 SOCIAL Club Members and Mentors may be nominated by anyone.
 Simply complete the form below.
-Those nominated (and their parent) will receive an invitation to the kick off event in late September.
-The SOCIAL Committee will select students after the Kick Off event.
-Selected students will then be extended a formal invitation to join the group.
-The first event will take place on September 25th at y&i Clothing Boutique in West Village.
+The SOCIAL Committee will review applications and selected students will then be extended a formal invitation to join the group.

 Members and Mentors will pay a fee each semester and must attend a number of club events to earn the points required to remain in the club.
-The inaugural fees are $300 for the Fall semestre (5 events) and $600 for Spring (10 events).
+The inaugural fees are $300 for the Fall semester (4 events) and $600 for Spring semester (10 events).
+If a member joins late, the dues may be prorated.

 Initial Key Dates